 Completed in spring 2011 and dedicated May 6, 2011, the $35 million Hancock Center was designed by the firm of architect Robert A. M. Stern, dean of the Yale School of Architecture.
 Approximately 57,000 square feet, the new building was designed to be sensitive to the environment.
 It has a green roof and an energy-efficient lighting system and was constructed using sustainable building practices and materials.

-The Hancock Center houses the School of Computer Science and Mathematics, the nationally renowned Marist Institute for Public Opinion, the School of Management's high-tech Student Investment Center, the Marist-IBM Joint Study, the Institute for Data Center Professionals, Marist International Programs, and the College's academic administration.
+The Hancock Center houses the School of Computer Science and Mathematics, the nationally renowned Marist Institute for Public Opinion, the School of Management's high-tech Student Investment Center, the Marist-IBM Joint Study, the Institute for Data Center Professionals, Marist Abroad, and the College's academic administration.
 Several of the offices and laboratories in the new building have been designed for use by entrepreneurs for economic development and business incubation.
 The Hancock Center also features a National Science Foundation-funded enterprise computing research laboratory, two additional computer labs, 30 faculty offices, seven classrooms, six seminar rooms, an executive presentation center, a student lounge, a coffee shop, and an outdoor patio facing the Hudson River.

 On October 19, 2011, the New York State Department of Transportation and Marist dedicated a new pedestrian underpass at Route 9 that provides a safe, direct link for those wishing to cross Route 9.
 NYSDOT constructed the underpass in 11 days, completing it on July 14, four days ahead of schedule.
 The underpass has also reduced traffic delays by minimizing vehicle stops.
 The project, which cost approximately $4.6 million, was opened August 25, 2011.